Dell-Networking/ansible-role-dellos-uplink/README.md

 This role facilitates the configuration of uplink failure detection feature attributes, and is abstracted for dellos10.
 It specifically enables configuration of  association between upstream and downstream interfaces known as uplink-state group.

-The dellos-uplink role requires an SSH connection for connectivity to a Dell EMC Networking device.
+The dellos_uplink role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables .

 Installation
 ------------

-    ansible-galaxy install Dell-Networking.dellos-uplink
+    ansible-galaxy install Dell-Networking.dellos_uplink

 Role variables
 --------------